PhD in Business Management (in progress) (Swansea University)

 Lauren’s research background is split into two areas; sharing, and teaching and learning.
 Her preferred research methods include qualitative content analysis and partial least squares structural equation modelling.

 Lauren’s primary research focus is on sharing in various forms, applied to social commerce, and the sharing economy.
 She has worked with co-authors to produce well recieved research with implications for the UK’s economy, and for SMEs in particular.
-Recent work includes qualitative explanations for online co-creation behavior in UK fashion brands, and a literature review of the diverse work on the sharing economy.
+Recent work includes qualitative explanations for online co-creation behavior in UK fashion brands, and an award winning literature review of the diverse work on the sharing economy.
 She has recently recieved funding to continue her work on the sharing economy.

 Teaching and learning: